 - May be a slight learning curve issue.
 This varies among people.

-- Not really a good idea to purchase an autoresponder if you don’t have any list building plan in mind.
+- Not really a good idea to purchase an autoresponder if you don’t have any email list building plan in mind.

-A video review of Aweber:
+My personal video review of Aweber:

 Just in case you’ve never heard/tried autoresponders, let me quickly explain a few things that will better help you understand how this program/system works: